jtranssf/IPIP-backend/README.md

 Make sure that you are using node version 6.9.4
 In your c9 environment, open up two terminals:

-Terminal 1  (this runs your mongoDB database)
+Terminal 1  (This runs your mongoDB database)

 >cd IPIP-backend

 >./mongod

-Terminal 2 (this runs your strongloop application.
-Will only work if mongo is up and running.
-Browse your REST api at http://0.0.0.0:8080/explorer)
+Terminal 2 (This runs your strongloop application.
+Will only work if mongo is up and running.)

 >cd IPIP-backend

 >node server/server.js

+Browse your REST api at http://0.0.0.0:8080/explorer